Miami-Dade DUI "Back on Track Program" For First Offenders

 Here is the criteria and requirements for the program tiers:

 This program has been on-line since May, 2011.
-There are only two other similar programs in the State of Florida; Alachua County (Gainesville) and Orange County (Orlando).
+There are similar programs in Alachua County (Gainesville), Orange County (Orlando), Palm Beach County, Monroe County (The Keys), and Hillsborough County.

 I strongly advise people to consult with a qualified DUI defense lawyer before deciding what to do.